 S.B.
-No. 1556 aims to expand the authority of certain municipalities in Texas to utilize specific tax revenues for hotel and convention center projects.
-The bill amends Section 351.152 of the Tax Code, detailing the municipalities eligible for this authority.
-Notably, it introduces new criteria for eligibility, including a municipality that is the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places.
+No. 1556 amends Section 351.152 of the Texas Tax Code to expand the authority of certain municipalities to utilize specific tax revenues for hotel and convention center projects.
+The bill outlines a comprehensive list of municipalities that qualify based on various population thresholds and geographic criteria.
+Notably, it introduces new eligibility criteria, including a municipality that is the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places.
 Additionally, it adds a new category for municipalities with a population of 7,000 or more that contain Lake Marble Falls.

 Statutes affected: